simonhighfield/segs-blackjack-js/README.md

 In the case of 'hit', nextPlay invokes dealCard, which updates the state for the player's hand.
 A useEffect listening to the player's hand will invoke getHandValidity.

 A useEffect listening to the hand validity determines what happens next: if invalid, the updateResultsLookup will be invoked, submitting the player's score.
-If valid, then no change, and the player has the option to hit or stand.
+If valid, then no change, and again the player has the option to 'hit' or 'stand'.